open-telemetry/opentelemetry.io/content/en/docs/instrumentation/swift/libraries.md

 started or ended.
 It allows automatic integration of applications instrumented with OpenTelemetry to show their spans in a profiling app like `Instruments`.
 It also exports the `OSLog` it uses for posting so the user can add extra signpost events.
-This functionality is shown in `Simple Exporter` example
+This functionality is shown in `Simple Exporter` example.

 ### Usage